Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 ```

-* Note that as a consequence of the parser having to 'know' its position
-  in the grammar during runtime, the Parsing DSL methods need to be distinguishable
-  when appearing in the same rule.
-Thus in the **expression** rule above
+* Note that as a consequence of the parser having to 'know' its position in the grammar during runtime, the Parsing DSL methods need to be distinguishable when appearing in the same rule.
-  the second appearance of SUBRULE with atomicExpression parameter.
-  has a '2' suffix: $.SUBRULE**2**($.atomicExpression)
+  Thus in the `"expression"` rule above, the second appearance of `SUBRULE` with `atomicExpression` parameter has a '2' suffix: `$.SUBRULE2($.atomicExpression)`
- * Such errors will be detected during self analysis, and will prevent
-   the creation of parser instances with a descriptive error message (fail fast...).
+* Such errors will be detected during self analysis, and will prevent the creation of parser instances with a descriptive error message (fail fast...).

 #### But how do we actually use this Parser?